MicrosoftDocs/bot-docs/articles/v4sdk/skill-implement-skill.md

 ## Application configuration

-Add the skill's app ID and password to the skill's configuration file.
+Optionally, add the skill's app ID and password to the skill's configuration file.
+(If either the skill or skill consumer uses an app ID and password, both must.)

 The _allowed callers_ array can restrict which skill consumers can access the skill.
 Add an "*" element, to accept calls from any skill consumer.